top of page

 If you meet the GCC Factories subject requirements aligned with your SCoE foreign qualification, you can then review the GCC Factories general and experience requirements for foreign applicants.

 You can review the GCC Factories subject requirements for other qualifications.
-What you will realise is as follows:
+Here’s what you should know:

-• Non-engineering qualification: If you don't have an engineering qualification, you will need to obtain a mechanical or electrical engineering qualification that aligns with one of the three routes and must comply with the respective GCC Factories subject requirements.
-Thereafter, you must meet the GCC Factories' general and other requirements.
+• Non-engineering qualification: If you lack an engineering qualification, you must obtain a mechanical or electrical engineering qualification that aligns with one of the three routes.
+Afterward, you must meet the GCC Factories' general and other requirements.

-• Electronics (low current) qualification: In general, the DEL accepts the electronics qualification, but you will be required to complete the minimum subjects/modules for the respective GCC Factories routes and still meet the GCC Factories general and other requirements.
+• Electronics (low current) qualification: The DEL generally accepts electronics qualifications.
+However, you will need to complete the minimum subjects/modules for the respective GCC Factories routes and still meet the GCC Factories general and other requirements.

-• Chemical and industrial engineering qualifications: In general, the DEL accepts the chemical and industrial qualifications, but you will be required to complete the minimum subjects/modules for the respective GCC Factories routes and still meet the GCC Factories general and other requirements.
+• Chemical and industrial engineering qualifications: The DEL generally accepts these qualifications.
+You will still need to complete the minimum subjects/modules for the respective GCC Factories routes and meet the GCC Factories general and other requirements.

-• Civil and Mining engineering qualifications: You will need to obtain a mechanical or electrical engineering qualification that aligns with one of the three routes and must comply with the respective GCC Factories subject requirements.
-Thereafter, you must meet the GCC Factories' general and other requirements.
+• Civil and Mining engineering qualifications: You must obtain a mechanical or electrical engineering qualification that aligns with one of the three routes.
+Afterward, you must meet the GCC Factories' general and other requirements.

-The GCC Factories is a "License" issued by the Department of Employment and Labour (DEL), which is required in terms of the GMR and, in part, confirms the competency of the GMR 2(1).
-To obtain the GCC Factories you must meet the qualification and subject requirements, thereafter register to write and pass the plant engineering and OHS Act exams.
+The GCC Factories is a "license" issued by the Department of Employment and Labour (DEL).
+It is required under the GMR and confirms the competency of the GMR 2(1).
+To obtain the GCC Factories, you must meet the qualification and subject requirements, then register to write and pass the plant engineering and OHS Act exams.

-Persons with foreign qualifications may pursue the GCC Factories, provided that:
+Individuals with foreign qualifications can pursue the GCC Factories, provided that:

 • They have a mechanical or electrical engineering qualification.

-• They obtain a SAQA Certificate of Evaluation (SCoE) confirming that their mechanical or electrical engineering qualification aligns with one of the three GCC Factories routes (Engineer, Technician, or Artisan).
+• They obtain a SAQA Certificate of Evaluation (SCoE) confirming that their qualification aligns with one of the three GCC Factories routes (Engineer, Technician, or Artisan).

-• They meet the GCC Factories subject requirements for the route they fall under.
+• They meet the GCC Factories subject requirements for their route.

 • They meet the GCC Factories general and experience requirements.

-It is essential to understand the legal context of the GCC Factories and pursue it if you have a relevant mechanical or electrical engineering qualification, and your career plan is to be appointed as a GMR 2(1).
+Understanding the legal context of the GCC Factories is essential if you have a relevant mechanical or electrical engineering qualification and aspire to be appointed as a GMR 2(1).

-Once you have your SCoE, you can then review the GCC Factories requirements for the three routes:
+Once you have your SCoE, review the GCC Factories requirements for the three routes:

 • Click here to review the Engineer (Route 1) GCC Factories subject requirements.